homebrew-ec-foss/entry-challenge/people/Soham_Sarkar.md

 fav_color: #FFFFFF #000000
 ---

-# Hi, I'm Soham and I'm interested in collaborating with new people, discuss new ideas and create cool projects with them.
+# Hi, I'm Soham
+I'm interested in collaborating with new people, discuss new ideas and create cool projects with them.